davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Place up to 8 Players on Combat Map using CombatTracker

 --TODO--
-	Randomize the monster types and their number in the combat map when combat begins.
+	Random # of monsters on the combat map needs to show less monsters more often - maybe based on the players level.

 Future - Combat mode Setting #2 - Implement random monsters visibly on the map (like PC Ultima IV).
 	Monsters are visible on the map - you get attacked if you are adjacent to the monster.